-Yebisu Garden Place Tower in hot summer
+Yebisu Garden Place Tower in Hot Summer

 I pondered whether to photograph Yebisu Garden Place Tower in the summer.
 Well, I’ve been there, but usually in the cooler months.
 But I wanted to show you the view from the observation floor during typical hot daytime weather.
+It’s not always great.

 But, in the north and west, the sun was relatively high in the sky.
 There was also haze.
 Conditions were poor.
 This was normal for Yebisu Garden Place Tower in summer.
 Everywhere in Tokyo is the same.